kalimag/obs-autogrid-script/README.md

 in groups, and a grid inside a group will only arrange items in the same group.
 A grid can arrange the groups themselves.

-**Warning**: There is no undo support.
-Make sure to backup your scene collections in case the script breaks or does something you don't intend it to.
+> **Warning** There is no undo support.
+Make sure to backup your scene collections in case
+> the script breaks or does something you don't intend it to.

 ### Script properties